Philip-Tremblay/Dermatologist-AI/README.md

 # Dermatologist-AI
 CNN predicts skin cancer lesion type from image.
 Uses a torchvision pretrained network and transfer learning.

 Below is the original Readme for this project from Udacity.
+I am mostly using this as a way to get my feet wet with github.  :)

 -----------------------------------------